 The draft guidance for professional services

-Set to apply from 1 July 2021, the draft guidance sets out a series of tests to create a risk score.
+Set to apply from 1 July 2021, as the ATO targets profits of professional services, the draft guidance sets out a series of tests to create a risk score.
 This risk score is then used to classify the practitioner as falling within a Green, Amber or Red risk zone and determines if the ATO should take a closer look at you and your firm.
 Those in the green zone are at low risk of the ATO directing its compliance efforts to you.
 Those in the red zone, however, can expect a review to be initiated as a matter of priority with cases likely to proceed directly to audit.

 The risk assessment framework will only apply if the firm first meets two gateway tests.